nutanixworkshops/advancedsolutionsbootcamp/index.rst

 .. toctree::
   :maxdepth: 2
-  :caption: Optional Flow Lab
+  :caption: Flow Lab
-  :name: _optional_flow_lab
+  :name: _flow_lab
   :hidden:

   what_is_flow/what_is_flow